robotastic/trunk-recorder/docs/CONFIGURE.md

 **NOTE:** In some instances, an alternative is to use `ppm` correction rather than the `error` configuration option.

-Alternatively, you can use this tool here: http://garvas.org/trunk-recorder/ to obtain RTL-SDR dongle/array configurations.
+Alternatively, you can use these tools here: https://webby.site/sdr/ or  http://garvas.org/trunk-recorder/ to obtain RTL-SDR dongle/array configurations.

 ### Gain